-The C-brick has the following restrictions:
+The CR-brick has the following restrictions:

-- All processors within the C-brick must be the same frequency; however, C-bricks within a partition or system can have different processor speeds. - All processor revisions must be the same within a processor node. - The processor revisions of CPUs between processor nodes can be no greater than n+1. - All memory DIMMs within a memory bank must be the same speed, capacity, and use the same chip technology. - Different logical banks within a C-brick can have different DIMM capacities and chip technologies. - Memory DIMMs must be added in groups of eight DIMMs.
+- All processors within the CR-brick must be the same frequency; however, CR-bricks within a partition or system can have different processor speeds. - All processor revisions must be the same within a processor node. - The processor revisions of CPUs between processor nodes can be no greater than n+1. - All memory DIMMs within a memory bank (group) must be the same speed, capacity, and use the same chip technology. - Different logical banks within a CR-brick can have different DIMM capacities and chip technologies. - Memory DIMMs must be added in groups of four DIMMs per node board.

-Table 5-2 lists the technical specifications of the C-brick.
+Table 5-2 lists the technical specifications of the CR-brick.